-- Duchess Alicia in The Waters Rising by Sheri S. Tepper clearly lusts after her father who, unknown to her is not actually her father and has relations with The Old Dark Man who actually is, although she thinks he might be her grandfather and her half-brother.
+- Duchess Alicia in The Waters Rising by Sheri S. Tepper clearly lusts after her father who, unknown to her is not actually her father and has relations with her half-brother and the Old Dark Man who actually is her father, although she thinks he might be her grandfather.

 - Leo Friend, one of the villains in Tim Powers' On Stranger Tides, lusts after Beth Hurwood as a surrogate for his own mother.
 Technically applies to Beth's father, who plans to oust Beth's spirit from her body so her mother's ghost can move in, although he's so out of touch with reality that the incestuous implications may honestly never have crossed his mind.